zkol/vsadmin/README.md

      * Run for example: **` ./server.sh -C -o $USER -b $HOME/vintage/game -d $HOME/vintage/data setup `**

 1. **Install Vintage Story on Linux as a headless multiplayer LAN-Server**
-   * Check the requirements for a reduced install
+   * Check the requirements for a reduced install.
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
    * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -R setup `**
    * Script result: